bemer/containers-on-aws-workshop/06-CDECS/README.md

 ![Cloud9 new file](/06-CDECS/images/cloud9_new_file.png)

-Paste the following code and in the new file (remove the $ from the beggining of each line):
+Paste the following code in the new file, and change the `REPOSITORY_URI` with the URI of your ECR repository

 ```
 version: 0.2